 Direct sunlight deters mosquitoes from gathering in your yard because they tend to prefer cool, shady locations.
 Eliminating or trimming trees and shrubs or regularly cutting grass and brushy areas can help eliminate the cool areas where mosquitoes tend to rest and congregate.
 Trimming the overgrown areas will help eliminate wet or damp spots that attract mosquitoes in your yard.

 This simple but effective solution for backyard mosquito control can be very effective.
 Mosquitoes are attracted to the carbon dioxide that humans emit naturally.
 The breeze from the fan works to break up the carbon dioxide that helps bugs find you.
 Additionally, the breeze makes it more challenging for the bugs to land on and bite you.

-You can replace the outdoor lightbulbs in your outdoor areas with “bug lights.”
+A tried and true classic in many backyards, citronella candles will help repel mosquitoes in the area immediately around it.
+You can also replace the outdoor light bulbs in your outdoor areas with “bug lights.”
 This special yellow bulb is designed to emit a light that will not attract bugs.
 These lights will allow you to illuminate your yard without huge clouds of mosquitoes forming around your property.

 Often outdoor lights are installed near the entrances to your home, which is the last place you want mosquitoes gathering.
 In addition to not attracting bugs to your backyard, these lights make it more challenging for mosquitoes to enter your home.
-Bug zappers work to attract and kill mosquitoes.
+Bug zappers are also helpful to attract and kill mosquitoes.
 The ultraviolet light source with an electrocuting grid is irresistible to mosquitoes, so when they are flying near your yard, they will be attracted to and killed by the zapper.